 - Frequently Asked Questions: COVID-19 Vaccination in Vermont (Health Department)

 - Vaccine Development 101 (FDA)

 - COVID-19 Vaccine Facts - videos from the Vermont Multilingual Coronavirus Task Force with Dr. Andrea Green

 Soomaali (Somali) | Tiếng Việt (Vietnamese) | Español (Spanish) | Swahili | नेपाली (Nepali) | Kirundi | Français (French) | မြန်မာစာ (Burmese) | العربية (Arabic) | Maay Maay

-- NEW American Sign Language Video: COVID-19 Vaccines; Easy-to-understand Information from Experts
+- American Sign Language video: COVID-19 Vaccines; Easy-to-understand Information from Experts

 - Pfizer-BioNTech Vaccine Emergency Use Authorization Factsheet for Recipients - This factsheet includes information about EUAs, who should and shouldn't get a vaccine, vaccine ingredients, risk and benefits of the vaccine and possible side effects.